RachelfromIreland/CPI-Project/README.md

 ### External Tools Used
 - [Lucid Chart](https://www.lucidchart.com/pages/examples/flowchart-maker) was used to create the flowchart.
 - [Formspree](https://formspree.io/) was used for the contact form.
+- Code Institute's [database site](https://dbs.ci-dbs.net/) was used to create the database for the project.

 ## Deployment
 This project was deployed using Heroku.

 The steps to deploy are as follows:
 - Fork or clone this repository.
-- Create a new Heroku app.
+The repository can be found [here](https://github.com/RachelfromIreland/CPI-Project).
+- Log into your [Heroku](https://www.heroku.com) account, or create one if you haven't already.
+- Navigate to 'New' in the upper right corner.
+- Click create new app.
+Give your app a unique name and choose the region closest to where you are.
-- Link the repository to the Heroku app.
+- Link the repository to the Heroku app by pasting the [GitHub Repository link](https://github.com/RachelfromIreland/CPI-Project) into the Deploy tab.
-- Click the deploy button.
+- Click the deploy button under Manual Deployment.

 The live link can be found [here](https://cpi-ltd-project-38c4fa95377b.herokuapp.com/).